-Replication for Cloud Bigtable enables you to increase the availability and durability of your data by copying it across multiple regions or multiple zones within the same region.
+Replication for Cloud Bigtable lets you increase the availability and durability of your data by copying it across multiple regions or multiple zones within the same region.
 You can also isolate workloads by routing different types of requests to different clusters.

 - For examples of settings you can use to implement common use cases, see Examples of Replication Settings.

-- To learn how to create an instance that uses replication, see Creating an Instance.
+- To learn how to create an instance that uses replication, see Create an instance.

-- To learn how to enable replication for an existing instance, see Adding a cluster.
+- To learn how to enable replication for an existing instance, see Add a cluster.

 - To understand the costs associated with replication, see Pricing.

-Before you read this page, you should be familiar with the overview of Cloud Bigtable.
+Before you read this page, you should be familiar with the overview of Bigtable.

 How replication works

-Cloud Bigtable supports up to 4 replicated clusters located in Google Cloud zones where Cloud Bigtable is available.
-An instance's clusters must each be in unique zones.
-You can create an additional cluster in any zone where Cloud Bigtable is available.
-Placing clusters in different zones or regions enables you to access your data even if one Google Cloud zone or region becomes unavailable.
+Bigtable supports replicated clusters located in up to 8 Google Cloud regions where Bigtable is available.
+Each zone in a region can contain only one cluster.
+Having clusters in different zones or regions lets you access your instance's data even if one Google Cloud zone or region becomes unavailable.

 - Updates to the data in existing tables